-Are you a professional dancer or pre-professional dance student who wants to learn more about the ideal weight of a dancer?
+Are you a professional dancer or a pre-professional dance student who wants to learn more about the ideal weight of a dancer?
 Have you been relying on an ideal height and weight chart to dictate your goals?
 If yes, then keep reading.

 Ideal body weights for dancers is a topic that comes up often in my work as a Registered Dietitian Nutritionist.
 In a previous article for Dance Magazine, I dispel the confusion around ideal body weights especially because dancers commonly (and mistakenly) turn to weight as a predictor of achievement (more on this here).